 The cheetahs that live in the house just live in the house like a dog, no chains, cages or anything like that.
 Just like a spotted dog.

 Cheetah Feeding Daily

-At the farm there isn’t exploitation of the animals, a majority of the cats are living outside in a wild setting and only see humans when they are feed.
-Every day the farm operators drive out into the open pens to feed the ‘wild’ cheetahs that are too aggressive or wild to be in the house with the other cheetahs.
+At the farm, there is no exploitation of the animals.
+A majority of the cats live outside in a wild setting and only see humans when they are fed.
+Every day, the farm operators drive out into the open pens to feed the ‘wild’ cheetahs who are too aggressive or wild to be in the house with the other cheetahs.
 The shy ‘wild’ cats grabbed the food they were tossed and went back into the bush.